Côte d'Ivoire entry requirements for Sweden passport holders

 No transit visa needed

-Swedish passport holders transiting through Côte d'Ivoire do not need a transit visa if they remain airside and have a confirmed onward ticket within 24 hours.
+Swedish citizens transiting airside (not passing immigration) do not need a visa if they stay in the international transit area and have a confirmed onward ticket within 24 hours.

 Airside transitAllowed up to 24h